hagnernils/ldgv/article.md

             fail $ "Trying to Apply " ++ show e2 ++ " to " ++ show e1
 ```
 ### Session Type functionality
-The backend does not implement dynamic type checking for session type channel. <!--s, as done in the [simple-sessions](https://hackage.haskell.org/package/simple-sessions) package. -->
+The backend does not implement any consitency checking for the soundness of what is send on the session type channels. <!--s, as done in the [simple-sessions](https://hackage.haskell.org/package/simple-sessions) package. -->
 Instead it relies on the type checker statically checking all code for violations.
-The main functionality is given by an access point, a pair of dual Channels.
-When writing to (reading from) one side it is expected that the dual part in program reads (wrote to) it and vice versa.
+The main functionality is given by an access point, a pair of dual endpoints.
+When writing to (reading from) one side it is expected that the dual part in the code reads (wrote to) it and vice versa.
 To create a new access point, we use the `new` keyword, construct a channel for each direction and simply pack it into a pair.
 ```haskell
   New t -> do